-Is there anything a puppy loves more than jumping into a mud puddle?
+Is there anything a curious, hyperactive puppy loves more than jumping into a mud puddle?
 With the exception of food, probably not.
 Puppies love to play, and playtime often leads to bath time.
-But when should you start bathing a new puppy?
+But when can you bathe a new puppy?
 Let’s find out.

 Young puppies can’t regulate their own body temperature the way older puppies can, so the American Kennel Club recommends that you wait until they’re at least 8 weeks old before you give them their first bath.